 - Number of reports that include this event

-- The event history (when it was created, verified, and last edited)
+- The event history (how it was created, and when it was created, verified, and last edited)

 - A ‘More Analysis’ drop-down, which opens up a set of analysis options

 Further down, you’ll see an analysis preview section (more info on this Check Analysis Preview), and a section listing all of the Heap Connect destinations this event is currently synced to.